KrystianMistewicz/ML_for_hit_the_target_game/README.md

 # Hit Target Game - Machine Learning Project

+⭐ **If you find this project useful, please consider giving it a star!**

 This project demonstrates the use of machine learning to solve a physics-based problem: determining the correct parameters (initial height, velocity, and angle) for a projectile to hit a target.
 The project involves generating synthetic data, training a neural network model, and using the model to predict optimal solutions.

 ![Graphical abstract of the project](images/graphical_abstract.png)